Thinking of Starting a Blog? Over the years, I’ve received many requests from folks for help on how to start a blog and how to make money blogging.

 My husband was in law school and we were living on a beans and rice budget, trying to stay out of debt.

-We never, ever dreamed that my little blog idea would grow into what it has become.
-In all honesty, when I started MoneySavingMom.com, I remember telling people that I hoped to make a side income from it.
+We never, ever dreamed that this would grow into what it has become.
+In all honesty, when I started MoneySavingMom.com, I remember telling people that I planned to update the blog three times per week and hoped to make a side income from it.

 I never could have imagined that by the end of 2008, I’d be making full-time income from blogging!
 And in all my wildest and craziest dreaming, I never would have envisioned that this blog would allow my husband to come home full-time, would provide the means for us to support ministries we love dearly (in the US, in the Dominican Republic, and in South Africa), and would enable us to provide incomes for our small (but amazing!) team.